JohnAD/slone-web/README.md

 General notes:

-- An unknown (null) element is indicated by a question mark (`?`).
+- A null (unknown) element is indicated by a question mark (`?`).
 It can only be used with values
-- A not-applicable or never-existant element is indicated by an underscore (`_`).
-This can be used for names, types, and values.
+- A none (not-applicable or never-existant) element is indicated by an underscore (`_`).
+This can be used for names and types.
 - A simple quoted string starts and ends with a quote symbol (`"`); all on one line.
 - A long quoted string.
 It starts with symbol pairs `{|` and ends with `|}` on multiple lines.
 - The order of the entries is significant.